-A PDF copy of the plan is available on the Riverina Local Land Services website http://www.riverina.lls.nsw.gov.au
+You can download a A PDF copy of the Riverina Regional Strategic Weeds Management Plan from the Riverina Local Land Services website.

 Red Guide Posts

-Have you noticed red guide posts whilst travelling around our region?
-These red guide posts are important tools that notify road users, farmers and contractors that noxious weeds are present in the roadside vegetation.
-This means you should avoid stopping in these areas in case these nasty weeds hitchhike on your vehicle and spread to other areas.
+Have you noticed Red Guide Posts whilst travelling around our region?
+These Red Guide Posts are important tools that notify road users, farmers and contractors that high risk weeds are present in the roadside vegetation.
+This means you should avoid stopping in these areas in case these weeds hitchhike on your vehicle and spread to other areas.

-The start and end of infested areas are clearly marked by red guide posts on both sides of the road.
-Information relating to the particular noxious weed or weeds present and relevant action required can be found on accompanying roadside signage.
+The start and end of infested areas are clearly marked by Red Guide Posts on both sides of the road.
+Information relating to the particular high risk weeds present and relevant action required can be found on accompanying Roadside Signage/Red Guide Posts.

-Wise up to weeds by downloading the NSW WeedWise App and access weed profiles, legal requirements for removal and control options.
-More than 300 noxious and environmental weeds are listed on the app.
+Wise up to damaging and destructive Weeds by downloading the NSW WeedWise App.
+With this app you will have instant access to weed profiles, legal requirements and control options for more than 300 Weeds.

-Further information regarding noxious weeds can be found at the following websites.
+Further information regarding weeds can be found at the following websites.